-Depending on where you live, you might think of your “electrical utility” and “electricity provider” as being one and the same.
-But in states with deregulated electricity markets, there’s an important difference.
-An electric utility is the company that maintains electrical equipment and delivers electricity to your home.
-An electricity provider is the company that provides you with electricity plans, prices, bills and customer service.
+Depending on where you live, you might think of your "utility" and "provider" or "supplier" as being one and the same.
+But in states with deregulated electricity and natural gas markets, there's an important difference.
+A utility is the company that maintains electrical equipment and delivers electricity or gas to your home.
+A provider is the company that provides you with plans, rates, bills and customer service.

-For decades, electrical utilities were one-stop shops for generating electricity, transmitting it to customers and processing payments.
-Customers didn’t have a choice in the matter -- your utility depended on where you live.
+For decades, utilities were one-stop shops for generating electricity or gas, transmitting it to customers and processing payments.
+Customers didn't have a choice in the matter -- your utility depended on where you live.

 Then, in the 1980s, some states began to allow the deregulation of electricity markets.
-As of 2018, 17 states plus Washington D.C. offer deregulated electricity.
+As of 2018, 17 states plus Washington D.C. offer deregulated electricity and natural gas.

-In a deregulated electricity market, the electrical utility is the company that owns and maintains the wires, poles and transformers that deliver electricity to homes and buildings.
-The utility is responsible for checking electric meters and restoring power after severe weather and emergencies.
-As it was before deregulation, it’s the norm for a single utility to serve a large geographical area.
-In some parts of the United States, utilities compete along with competitive providers and act as the default provider for customers who do not choose an electric provider.
+In a deregulated market, the utility is the company that owns and maintains the lines, wires, poles and transformers that deliver electricity and gas to homes and buildings.
+The utility is responsible for checking meters, restoring power after severe weather and emergencies and fixing gas leaks.
+As it was before deregulation, it's the norm for a single utility to serve a large geographical area.
+In some parts of the United States, utilities compete along with competitive providers and act as the default provider for customers who do not choose their own.

-Electricity providers are companies that market and sell electrical service directly to customers.
-Customers in deregulated electricity markets can typically choose from among several different electricity providers.
+Providers, also referred to as competitive suppliers, alternative suppliers or third-party suppliers, are companies that market and sell electricity or gas service directly to customers.
+In other words, a provider buys electricity or gas from power generators, and you buy it from the provider of your choice.
+Customers in deregulated markets can typically choose from among several different providers.
 These companies handle billing and payment processing, and they compete for business in a variety of ways.

-The driving force behind the move toward electricity deregulation was a desire to break up the geographical monopolies that electrical utilities enjoyed.
-Because customers couldn’t take their business elsewhere, utilities lacked an incentive to provide superior customer service or competitive electricity rates.
-In a deregulated electricity market, electricity providers that don’t work hard to earn and keep customers risk losing them to their competitors.
+The driving force behind the move toward electricity deregulation was a desire to break up the geographical monopolies that utilities enjoyed.
+Because customers couldn't take their business elsewhere, utilities lacked an incentive to provide superior customer service or competitive rates.
+In a deregulated market, providers that don't work hard to earn and keep customers risk losing them to their competitors.

 - Variety of plans.
-Most electricity providers offer a mix of fixed-rate plans, variable-rate plans and plans with flexible payment options.
-Some plans include special breaks, like free electricity on weekends.
+Providers offer a mix of fixed-rate plans, variable-rate plans and plans with flexible payment options.
+Some plans include special offers, like free electricity on weekends.
 This allows customers to choose a plan that fits their budgetary needs, lifestyle and risk tolerance.